joaohenggeler/eternal-wanderer/Source/README.md

 * [requests](https://github.com/psf/requests): to check if specific Wayback Machine snapshots are available and to download binary snapshot files.

-* [brotlicffi](https://github.com/python-hyper/brotlicffi): to automatically decompress Brotli-encoded requests.
+* [brotlicffi](https://github.com/python-hyper/brotlicffi): to automatically decompress Brotli-encoded responses.

 * [limits](https://github.com/alisaifee/limits): to avoid making too many requests to the Wayback Machine, the CDX API, and the Save API.

+* [tldextract](https://github.com/john-kurkowski/tldextract) to determine the correct registered domain from a URL.

 * [ffmpeg-python](https://github.com/kkroening/ffmpeg-python): to record the screen and manipulate audio/video files.